AlonsoArreguin/UREC_Project/README.md

 *New staff users will default to having no permissions, making them effectively useless on the admin site.
 Skipping this step will require manual group creation to give new staff permissions.*

+## Manually populate site domain *(required for deployment)*

+On the admin site, go to Sites and change the default `example.com` site to whatever the domain name of the site will be.
+For testing purposes, the domain can be set to `http://127.0.0.1:8000`. *Failing to set this value will result in incorrect links inside email notifications.*

 ## Create superuser *(recommended)*

 `python manage.py createsuperuser`